ilyakichigin/B_chr_characterizaton/README.md

 For example if you wanted to launch this pipeline using input .txt file same as in example above you would need to have:

+1. 8 fastq files named anyhow but first two (alphabetically first) must contain reads data of CFA12, second two BFA26, third CPYB and fourth NPP6.

-1. bosTau7.1.bt2, bosTau7.2.bt2, bosTau7.3.bt2, bosTau7.4.bt2, bosTau7.fa, bosTau7.rev.1.bt2, bosTau7.rev.2.bt2 files and same files for canFam3 and hg19 (named exactly)
+2. bosTau7.1.bt2, bosTau7.2.bt2, bosTau7.3.bt2, bosTau7.4.bt2, bosTau7.fa, bosTau7.rev.1.bt2, bosTau7.rev.2.bt2 files and same files for canFam3 and hg19 (named exactly)

-2. bosTau7.genome, canFam3.genome
+3. bosTau7.genome, canFam3.genome

-3. Folder named bed.reg.files containing 3_CPYB.reg.bed, 4_NPP6.reg.bed (note that controls dont need region files)
+4. Folder named bed.reg.files containing 3_CPYB.reg.bed, 4_NPP6.reg.bed (note that controls dont need region files)